rollerworks/search/Resources/doc/Doctrine/orm/where_builder.rst

 .. note::

-    Its only possible to register *one* converter per *field* per *type*, you can both apply one field and value converter.
+    Its only possible to register *one* converter per *field* per *type*.

-    But not two value/field converters.
+    You can both apply one field and value converter but not two value/field converters.

 If you want to use the class Metadata for conversions, you need to add the conversion service to your config file.

 .. note::

-    Parameter names can not start with '__',
-    '__' is reserved for internal configuration and is set by the system.
+    Parameter names can not start with '__'. '__' is reserved for internal configuration and is set by the system.

-You can use any service name you like, but for readability its best to prefix it with a vendor and domain.
+You can use any service name you like but for readability it is best to prefix it with a vendor and domain.

 .. configuration-block::